kovidgoyal/vise/README.md

  * The UI is modal, like vim, which means all major UI functions can be quickly and easily accessed via single key strokes.

- * Integrated password management with simple pluggable backends for local storage/networked storage or login information
+ * Integrated password management with a simple (encrypted) filesystem based storage for passwords.
+That makes it easy to sync between computers using standard file syncing tools.

  * Integrated ad-blocking